Which Health Conditions Can Be Linked to Your Gut Health?

 Does gut bacteria play an important role in the body?

 Yes, the bacteria in your gut can have a significant influence within the body.
 Just as your brain sends messages throughout your body, research suggests that your gut communicates back.
 Studies indicate that the balance of bacteria in the gut microbiome can impact emotions and the brain's processing of sensory information including sights, sounds, flavours, and textures [1].
-This suggests that alterations in the balance of this microbiome might contribute to conditions such as autism, anxiety, depression, and even chronic pain.
+This suggests that alterations in the balance of this microbiome might may play a role in conditions such as autism spectrum disorder, anxiety, depression, and even chronic pain.

 Below are some of the conditions that researchers suggest could be affected by the balance of bacteria in your gut microbiome.